 You will end up looking more poised and athletic.

-Here I am outlining an actual sequence of Pilates exercises – an entire trap table workout for your full body.
+Here, I will outline an actual sequence of Pilates exercises – an entire trap table workout for your full body.

 The Genius of Using Metal Springs for Pilates Leg Exercises